hovermind/swiftly-swift/README.md

-**This is kinda Swift cheatsheet & intended for anyone who is already good at (any) programming language i.e. C#, Java**
+**This is kinda Swift cheatsheet & intended for anyone who wants to learn swift and is already good at (any) programming language i.e. C#, Java**

 # <a name="#toc">TOC
 - [Data Types & Variables](#data-types)